Is Guilt Different From Shame?

 It’s difficult to heal from something that we don't fully understand.
 Shame can be a painful feeling that has long-lasting effects on our relationships, overall mental health, and even our physical well-being.
 It can lead to depression, anxiety, low self-esteem, personality disorders, digestive issues, and panic attacks.
 To avoid these serious side effects, it’s important to understand what shame is and how it develops.

-Why do we feel shame?
+Why do we feel guilt and shame?

 If you’re feeling shame frequently, you may not trust yourself.
 When we experience shame, we are likely struggling with feelings of inadequacy.
 We may not trust our judgments, feelings, or abilities.
 This type of shame often stems from a lack of self-worth, especially during childhood.
 A child’s caregivers can significantly influence the amount of shame they feel later in life.
 Questions like "what were you thinking?" along with frequent criticisms can lead to toxic shame in a child.
 Traumatic experiences can also lead to high levels of shame.
 Additionally, experts believe that certain traits, such as self-consciousness, can cause shame to develop.